dfm/python-nufft/README.rst

 Python bindings to a subset of the `NUFFT algorithm
 <http://www.cims.nyu.edu/cmcl/nufft/nufft.html>`_.
-Only the 1D and 2D cases are
+1D, 2D, and 3D
-implemented.
+cases are implemented.

 Usage
 -----